suyaseongi/smedje.xyz/content/_index.md

 draft = false
 +++
 # Hi
-Welcome to my first website project !
+Welcome to my first website project !\
+My name is Seiji (aka smedje), and I'm currently a highschooler in France.

-I'll be posting various info about my [hobbies](/hobbies), my ["daily driving" system](/forge) and details about this website.
+I'll be posting various info about my [hobbies](/hobbies), my "daily driving" [system](/forge) and details about this [website](/website).

 By the way, if you're wondering about the style of the website : Yes !
 The old-school look is intentional, as I prefer an uncluttered appearance.